Doing an MSc Thesis

 • Video – a video (e.g., on Vimeo) that shows a demonstration of an application or the execution of a study (e.g., collection of data from participants)

 Note that it is essential to nicely structure and document this empirical material.
-You should add README files to Github repros, make API documentation, make documentation of analysis scripts, put your design artefacts in a nice “portfolio”, and make proper speech and/or text in the video(s).
+You should add README files to Github repros, make API documentation, make documentation of analysis scripts, put your design artifacts in a nice “portfolio”, and make proper speech and/or text in the video(s).

 A big unstructured zip file with stuff you have on your hard drive is NOT a good submission.